Tennis

 When we as players start on this journey many of us start out by trying to hit winners first and then as our opponents improve, we come to realize that hitting a winner is becoming harder and harder to do.

 I was a good National Junior in South Africa, I was a 3- Time All-American at the University of Alabama but when I turned Pro in 1992 I hit that proverbial “brick wall” very quickly.
 I was finding it harder and harder to hit winners against the people I was playing against.
-I was getting frustrated with the lack of improvement and I contemplated quitting due to running out of money and also running out of belief.
+I was getting frustrated with the lack of improvement, and I contemplated quitting due to running out of money and belief.

-I was devastated, as this had been a dream of mine since I was 8 years old and I was so close but apparently still so far away.
-I had such belief that I could do this but unfortunately, I was going to be short.
-I thought I had enough talent but apparently not enough to hit winners against these players.
+I was devastated, as this had been a dream of mine since I was 8 years old.
+I was so close, but apparently, I was still so far away.
+I had such belief that I could do this, but unfortunately, I was going to be short.
+I thought I had enough talent, but apparently not enough to hit winners against these players.

 I decided to play my final tournament in May in Stuttgart Germany with my good friend Jan Siemerink.
 In the 2nd round we played the number one team in the World and current French Open champions, Paul Haarhuis and Jacco Eltingh, from the Netherlands.
 I remember thinking that it would be a great way to go out.
 I was only ranked 80 at the time and so beating the number one team in the world seemed to be quite a stretch.

-I remember my wife Ashley telling me to just go out there and enjoy the moment, soak up the experience of being a Professional Tennis player.
+I remember my wife Ashley telling me to just go out there and enjoy the moment and soak up the experience of being a professional tennis player.

 I played a great match and we actually won, the score was 7-6, 6-2.
 Amazing!

 After the tournament and reaching the Finals, Jan asked me if I was going to continue to play as I had said this was my final event.
-He encouraged me to keep going and so I did.
+He encouraged me to keep going, and so I did.
 My results for the rest of the year were mixed and unfortunately, by the end of the year, I found myself again at a crossroads with regards to whether I should keep playing or go home.
-I once again decided to play my final tournament in Vienna with my friend Jan Siemerink.
-We played well that week and actually got to the finals where we had to play the current number one team in the world, Todd Woodbridge and Mark Woodforde.
+Once again, I decided to play in my final tournament in Vienna with my friend Jan Siemerink.
+We played well that week and actually got to the finals, where we had to play the current number one team in the world, Todd Woodbridge and Mark Woodforde.

-If I could just figure out what that SECRET was then maybe this dream was not over!
+If I could just figure out what that SECRET was, then maybe this dream would not be over!

 The conclusion was that in those two matches I was focused more on playing a “Game of Errors” not playing a “Game of Winners”.
-In my mind, because I was playing against such incredible players I had convinced myself that the latter was not going to be possible.
-I had inadvertently, for the first time actually given myself the chance to win!
-By focusing on doing my job as a partner I was able to keep my error count down and it turns out that when I focus on making my shots that I am pretty good at it, even at that level.
+In my mind, because I was playing against such incredible players, I had convinced myself that the latter was not going to be possible.
+I had inadvertently, for the first time, actually given myself the chance to win!
+By focusing on doing my job as a partner, I was able to keep my error count down, and it turns out that when I focus on making my shots, I am pretty good at it, even at that level.

-I continued playing the next year 1996 and from Vienna in early November 1995 to April 1996 my ranking went from 80 in the world to the top 20.
+I continued playing the next year, 1996, and from Vienna in early November 1995 to April 1996, my ranking went from 80 in the world to the top 20.
 Once I realized what the secret was and that it was working, I was off and running.
-That Summer Jan and I made the Semi-Finals of Wimbledon, less than 12 months after I had decided to give up on my dream.
-I then played the following six years being a regular top 20 players and reached a career-high ranking of number 2 in the World.
+That Summer, Jan and I made the Semi-Finals of Wimbledon, less than 12 months after I had decided to give up on my dream.
+I then played for the following six years as a regular top 20 player and reached a career-high ranking of number 2 in the World.

 I was able to win a Grand Slam title at the Australian Open, I was a finalist at the US Open, I played Davis Cup for my home country, South Africa, I competed in the Olympics, I won the World Championships and all from realizing that tennis is actually a “Game of Errors”.